Whitesnake: Lyrics

-Coverdale has stated that lyrically all of his songs are love songs at their core.
-He has described them as diaries of particular times in his life.
-Nearly all of Whitesnake's studio albums feature one or more songs with "love" in the title.
-Coverdale has maintained that this hasn't been a conscious decision, rather he considers love his primary source of inspiration.
-He has also attributed some of Whitesnake's longevity to the lyrics' "human themes", whether physical or emotional.
+According to Coverdale, all his songs are love songs at their core.
+He has also described them as diaries of particular times in his life.
+Nearly all of Whitesnake's studio albums feature one or more songs with "love" in the title; Coverdale maintained that this wasn't a conscious decision, rather he considers love his primary source of inspiration.
+He attributed some of Whitesnake's longevity to his lyrics' "human themes", whether physical or emotional.

-Whitesnake have been heavily criticized by the music press for their excessive use of double entendres and sexual innuendos, most egregiously on tracks such as "Slide It In", "Slow an' Easy" and "Spit It Out".
-Micky Moody, Bernie Marsden and Jon Lord have expressed some discomfort over the band's lyrical content.
-Coverdale has reiterated that some of his lyrics are meant to provoke laughter more than anything else, stating: "If I look at sex as an observer [...] there's humour also as well as the serious nitty-gritty stuff and I like to write about this as well."
+Whitesnake and main lyricist Coverdale have been heavily criticised by the music press for their excessive use of double entendres and sexual innuendos, most egregiously on tracks such as "Slide It In", "Slow an' Easy" and "Spit It Out".
+Such criticism began in the late 1970s and was further inflamed with the Lovehunter (1979) cover art.
+Micky Moody, Bernie Marsden and Jon Lord expressed some discomfort over the band's lyrical content.
+Coverdale reiterated that some of his lyrics are meant to provoke laughter more than anything else, stating: "If I look at sex as an observer [...] there's humour also as well as the serious nitty-gritty stuff and I like to write about this as well."
 He also added that many of his songs are tongue-in-cheek and inspired by his own experiences, not uncommon to other people as well.
+The lyrics along with his stage personality "solidified an image of Coverdale: the preening, tight-trousered lothario", according to The Guardians Michael Hann, who also noted that although often ridiculed by the media, by 2015 "there's a certain affection for his magnificently preposterous persona".

-Coverdale has repeatedly denied any accusations of misogyny or sexism.
-Marsden conceded that while many of Coverdale's lyrics are not entirely politically correct in a contemporary setting, they were written "completely tongue-in-cheek" and are more a product of a bygone era.
-Music journalist Malcolm Dome compared some of Whitesnake's more suggestive lyrics to a Carry On film with their tongue-in-cheek sensibilities, also noting how in his opinion Coverdale has written songs with "some real depth and lyrical awareness", like with "Sailing Ships" and "Love Ain't No Stranger".
+Coverdale repeatedly denied any accusations of misogyny or sexism.
+PopMatters noted in 2003 that Coverdale "comes from a bygone era", while songs like "Slide It In" and "Slow an' Easy" show not only "the blues aspect of Whitesnake", but also "the tongue in cheek humor that Coverdale is so fond of".
+Marsden also conceded that while many of Coverdale's lyrics are not entirely politically correct in a contemporary setting, they were written "completely tongue-in-cheek" and are more a product of a bygone era.
+Music journalist Malcolm Dome compared some of Whitesnake's more suggestive lyrics to a Carry On film with their tongue-in-cheek sensibilities, also noting how in his opinion Coverdale has written songs with "some real depth and lyrical awareness" like "Sailing Ships" and "Love Ain't No Stranger".